What Is a Gas Compressor?

 Reciprocating Compressors

-The compressing element in this type of compressor is a piston that has a reciprocating motion inside a cylinder.
+The compressing element in this type is a piston that has a reciprocating motion inside a cylinder.
 Compressor capacity and horsepower are affected by piston displacement and cylinder clearance.
-The flow capacity of a given cylinder is a function of piston displacement and volumetric efficiency.
-Volumetric efficiency is a function of cylinder clearance, compression ratio and the properties of the gas being compressed
+Volumetric efficiency is a function of cylinder clearance, compression ratio and the properties of the gas being compressed.

 Rotary Compressors

 Compression is affected by the positive displacement action of rotating elements.
-There are several types of rotary compressors, two very popular types are:
+Two very popular types are:

 - Rotary screw compressors use two rotating helical screws to compress the gas.
 Compression takes place between the rotors and the discharge end of the compression chamber.